-Strategy and Investments Committee, which reviews the Group's medium and long term strategic options and investment proposals.
+Strategy and Investments Committee, which reviews the Group's medium and long term strategic options and investment companies and divisions. proposals.
 Mr. L. Otieno chairs the committee.
-The committee has Dr. Y. Jetha, Prof. L. Huebner, Mr. S. Dunbar-Johnson, Mrs. S. Hassan, Mr. A. Ramji, Mr. S. Gitagama, Mr. D. Aluanga and Mr. R. Tobiko as members.
+The committee has Dr. Y. Jetha.
+Prof. L. Huebner.
+Mr. S. Dunbar-Johnson, Mrs. S. Hassan, Mr. A. Ramji, Mr. S. Gitagama, Mr. D. Aluanga and Mr. R. Tobiko as members.

 Editorial Committee, which considers and advises on the Group's editorial policy, the journalistic code of ethics and legal responsibilities.
-Mr. F. O. Okello chairs the committee which has Mr. D. Aluanga, Mr. W. Mwangi, Mrs. S. Hassan and Mr. S. Gitagama as members.
-The role of the Board is to determine the Company's policies and strategies, to monitor the attainment of the business objectives and to ensure that the Company meets its obligations to the shareholders.
-The directors are also responsible for overseeing the Group's internal control systems.
+Mr. F. O. Okello chairs the members.

+Group's internal control systems.

-5 Human Resources and Remuneration Committee, whose primary objective is to assist the Group to achieve its goal of adhering to the best practices in Human Resources Management and Development.
+Human Resources and Remuneration Committee, whose primary objective is igcup to assist the Group to achieve its goal of adhering to the best practices in Human Resources Management and Development.
 Dr. Y. Jetha chairs the committee, which has Mr. A. Poonawala, Mr. L. Mususa, Mr. W. Mwangi and Mr. L. Otieno as members.
-The members of the committee are independent and non-executive directors.
+The members of the committee are independent and non-executive